4Crawler Offroad

 of driveshaft setup you have and where the angles are currently.
 I have

-a full discussion of the ramifications of pinion angle changes on my
+a full discussion of the ramifications of pinion angle changes on the

 Driveshaft-101 page.
 Information on leaf spring degree shims

 All shackles are built to order.
-Typpically allow a week or so for
+Typically allow 1-2 weeks for

 fabrication, depending on order backlog and material availability.